Skip to content

 • Choose a partner who offers expertise and transparency: The right firm should have a proven track record, provide real-time visibility into the process with modern technology, and communicate proactively as an extension of your team.

-What Are Provider Enrollment Services?
+What Do Provider Enrollment Services Actually Do?

 Before you can bill insurance companies for your services, you have to get approved to be in their network.
 That process is known as provider enrollment.
 It involves submitting and verifying all your credentials, from your medical license and education to your work history, to prove you meet a payer’s requirements.
 Think of it as the critical first step that allows you to get paid for the care you provide.
 Without successful enrollment, any claims you submit to that payer will be denied, leaving a major gap in your revenue.